 Some of the main players in the dental field include…

 Each post should have a small blurb about the writer at the bottom or top of the post.
-Here you should be able to find details to their website and most importantly, contact details.
+Here you should be able to find details of their website and most importantly, contact details.
 If after visiting their site you like the sound of a particular writer, then make contact.
 Simple!

 Okay, so now you know how to find an outstanding dental blogger.
 What does one look like?